chrisdiana/cdmedia.github.io/_posts/2015-03-20-getting-started-with-slim-framework-pt-2.md

 ### 4. Start working with the API - Get all cars

-Now that we've got our template and style setup, we can start pulling data from our API and get our application working.
+Now that we have our template and style set up, we can start pulling data from our API and get our application working.
 From here on out, you'll only be working in your `js/script.js` file.
 In that file, we are going to initialize Zepto.js and setup our root URL for our API.
 In addition, we will